2017 Apiary Season notes - Southwest Missouri

 Mar 12 - It's been warm enough for the plum, pear, and peach trees to bloom out, and it's back in the high 20's at night again.
 I'm losing a few bees due to the cold snap but not seeing a lot of brood dying because of it.
 All the hives have capped brood and some drones have been seen flying.
 A couple of strong hives have more than their share of SHB.

 Mar 19 - Placed a screened divider and newspaper on one of the hive at the shire, supered the other.
+Removed it on the 23rd after no queen cells were found.
+Think they went thru the newspaper and allowed the queen pheromone thru too soon.

 Mar 20 - Placed a screened divider and newspaper on the primary hive.